kentlouisetonino/bus-calculator/README.md

 ## Description
-> A CLI application that will allow you to compute the Bus last trip empty seats based on the given total number of seats and passengers.
+> An application that will allow you to compute the Bus last trip empty seats based on the given total number of seats and passengers.
 Refer to the example below.
 ```bash
 # Example 1
 Total bus seats = 50